 - Dickinson's preferred model expects a 1:1 working relationship with an experienced faculty member.
 Given available funding, the committee will consider requests for an additional student if there is a compelling rationale in the proposal.

 - Clearly defined outcomes from the research will be an important evaluation criterion in the award process.
-Future independent research honors thesis work for the student, and co-authored papers or presentations are examples of desired outcomes.
+Future independent research honors thesis work for the student, joint papers, presentations or public theatrical performances or exhibitions are examples of desired outcomes.